vladdyz/fragments/README.md

 ### Index.js

-The main entrypoint for each directory (currently: src, routes, api)
+The main entrypoint for each directory (currently: src, routes, api).